samueldsingh/data-engineering/interview_questions/15-oops.md

 - Object-Oriented Programming is a programming paradigm that uses objects, which are instances of classes, to structure and organize code.
 - OOP is based on the concept of "objects" and "classes," and it focuses on the design and manipulation of objects to solve complex problems in a more modular and organized way.
+- It promotes the use of objects to model real-world entities and their interactions.

 Key concepts in OOP include: